 It may be because pristine old instruments don’t often fall into a maker’s hands, and their surface textures don’t show well in the kind of straight-on, glare-free photographs favored by violin books.
 Or it may be that sanding and polishing are simply the most convenient ways to remove dust particles and other imperfections from the varnish film, whose surface can then be maintained ad infinitum by re-polishing.
 Or it may be that tastes have changed and, to the extent that makers and their clients are happy, all is well.

 Yet there remains an equal and opposite attraction to more variegated finishes – finishes that retain a sense of process, finishes that carry a story.
 The pull between these opposites is hardly limited to violins.
-Think of Michelangelo’s smoothly-polished “David” and then the Giacometti sculpture pictured above.
+Think of Michelangelo’s smoothly-polished “David” and then Rodin’s rough-hewn “Thinker.”
+Or compare the Brancusi sculpture in the photograph below with Giacometti.
 The glamour currently attached to Brescian violas and Guarneri del Gesu violins has suggested new degrees of freedom for violin-makers today.
 No need to hide all those tool marks!
 No need to be quite so symmetrical!
 Sophisticated makers are taking an increasingly three-dimensional approach to varnishing.
-Few have gone further in this direction than Grubaugh & Siefert, who treat texture as something to celebrate rather than eliminate.
+Few have gone further in this direction than Grubaugh & Seifert, who treat texture as something to celebrate rather than eliminate.

 Art-world finishes often speak to the way things age.
 The oxidation of metals, the wearing through of layered finishes, the crazing of glazes, the smoothing of rough surfaces, the erosion of smooth ones: all are commonly brought into works of art, but without suggesting the art-works themselves are old.
-Consider the patination of bronze, which preempts the oxidation that otherwise happens naturally over time.
-The Giacometti above might at first glance have been dug up at an archeological site.
+Take, for example, the patination of bronze, which preempts the oxidation that occurs naturally over time.
+The Giaacometti above might at first glance have been dug up at an archeological site.
 Did this great 20th Century artist “artificially age” his work?
 Well, his patinas certainly involved artifice – but then sculptures, like violins, are entirely artifice.

-Most art-forms reinvent themselves with each generation, some measure of originality being expected of an artist.
-The expectation is less pressing in a craft, but even among traditional crafts, violin-making stands out for having barely responded to an aesthetic movement since the Renaissance.
+Most art-forms reinvent themselves with each generation, given that some measure of originality is expected in a work of art.
+The expectation is less pressing in a craft, but even among traditional crafts, violin-making stands out for having barely responded to any aesthetic movement since the Renaissance.
 Where sculptors and ceramicists now draw upon a vast legacy of styles and finishes, we violin-makers are left arguing about whether or not to antique our work.
 For those who do not, the beauty of an Old Italian can be taken as a kind of promise: Build instruments in just the way the Italians did, and yours may someday look as good.
 To which a chorus of antiquers replies, “Why wait?”